 Session proposal guide

-Our priority deadline for session proposals has passed, but it’s not to late to submit your ideas for the SRCCON 2020 program.
-If you’re thinking about proposing a session, we’ll have your back throughout the entire process—before, during, and after the conference.
+Are you thinking about proposing a session for SRCCON 2021?
+We’ll have your back throughout the entire process—before, during, and after the conference.
 Here are some answers to questions that might be on your mind right now, and if you’re curious about anything else, please let us know!

 How will participatory sessions work at an online conference?

-SRCCON 2020 will be online-only, and we’re excited about the ways that will make this event accessible to even more people.
-We’ll be trading in easels, sharpies, and post-it notes for a set of digital collaboration tools this year, so we’re looking at a few things differently:
+SRCCON 2021 will be online-only, and just like last year, we’re excited about the ways that will make this event accessible to even more people.
+We’ve traded in easels, sharpies, and post-it notes for a set of digital collaboration tools, and here’s how all of that will work:

-- Sessions will take place over video, and we’re exploring exactly which platform will help us best support accessibility, participation, and security.
-We’ll share more details soon, along with a set of documents and platforms for facilitators to use in collaboration and brainstorming work.
+- Sessions will take place over video on Zoom, which really helped us best support accessibility, participation, and security last year.
+We’ll also share a set of documents and platforms for facilitators to use in collaboration and brainstorming work.

 - We’re asking all session facilitators to work with at least one co-facilitator.
 Facilitation teams are popular at every SRCCON—it’s super helpful in representing different perspectives and backgrounds, plus it’s just nice to share the work with someone!
-This year, facilitators may need to respond to many different things, from shaky internet connections to keeping an eye on threads of participant comments, and we think teams will help everything run much more smoothly.
+When an event is online, facilitators may need to respond to many different things, from shaky internet connections to keeping an eye on threads of participant comments, and we think teams will help everything run much more smoothly.

 - We’re planning a mix of sessions taking place largely between 9am-9pm ET, to make it easier for people from a variety of time zones to participate as well as for all participants to manage attending sessions alongside other responsibilities.